 Start off with your dog either sitting or lying down in front of you.
-Hold a treat right in front of his nose, and give him the command "stand."
-Very slowly pull the treat straight out from his nose.
+Hold a treat right in front of its nose, and give the command "stand."
+Very slowly pull the treat straight out from its nose and toward you.
 Your dog should stand up to follow the treat.
-The moment he is standing, praise him or click your clicker, and give it the treat.
+The moment it is standing, praise your dog or click your clicker, and give it the treat.

-The first several times you practice the stand command, you should praise and treat any time your dog stands up, even if he moves a little bit.
-Once he has the hang of it, you can begin selecting the stands in which he stands up directly without moving from the spot.
+The first several times you practice the stand command, you should praise and treat any time your dog stands up, even if it moves a little bit.
+Once the dog has the hang of it, you can begin offering treats only when it stands up directly without moving from the spot.